Second Call for Papers is Live!

 Guidance documents and submission templates are available to help make your submission as easy as possible.

 What happens if my submission is accepted?

-- Research, intervention and conceptual submissions will be granted a 20 minute time-slot in the conference programme to give an oral presentation
+- Research, intervention and conceptual, theoretical, discussion submissions will be granted a 20 minute time-slot in the conference programme to give an oral presentation

-- Submissions which propose workshop, interactive or discussion sessions will be granted a 45 minute time-slot to run their session
+- Submissions which propose workshop, or interactive sessions will be granted a 45 minute time-slot to run their session

 - Accepted poster submissions will be granted a place to display their work at the event within the main networking area